stefanoborini/stefanoborini.github.io/_posts/2020-02-03-python-programming-redtape-and-blacker.md

 - As ✨ many ✨ stars ✨ as ✨ possible

 Can I start writing code now? of course not!
-You forgot appveyor!
+You forgot appveyor! and the trouble is... you kind of need it.
+I think it's quite excessive to be honest, but there are useful tools in there that prevent you from making mistakes.
+My point is not at the amount of red tape.
+My point is that this red tape needs time to be setup, and you must factor that in when you estimate. cookiecutter helps, but up to a point.